Araffe/vdc-networking-lab/readme.md

 ## 3.2: Using Azure Security Center <a name="seccenter"></a>

 Azure Security Center is a feature built in to Azure which allows administrators to gain visibility into the security of their environment and to detect and respond to issues and threats.
+In this part of the lab, we'll explore Azure Security Center and what it has to offer.

 **1)** In the Azure portal, expand the left hand menu and select 'More Services'.
 Search for and then select 'Security Center'.